American Indian Studies (IS)

 IS 430.
 Internship in American Indian Studies.
 3 Credits.

 Internships provide the opportunity for students to have a meaningful experience related to their field of interest within Indian Studies.
 Internship placements are with Native American related public or private sector sponsors such as tribal programs, businesses including tribal businesses on a reservation, and various state or private agencies serving Indian populations and causes.
 Individual learning agreements approved by the Indian Studies faculty and sponsoring supervisors specify student goals, objectives, and methods of assessment.
 It is expected that students will be of service to the sponsor.
 Internships may be paid.
-Prerequisites: Upperclass standing and instructor permission.
+Prerequisite: Upperclass standing and instructor permission.
 F,S,SS.

 IS 492.
 Directed Readings in American Indian Studies.
 1-3 Credits.

 Under the direction of American Indian Studies faculty, students will select readings in subjects not covered in sufficient detail in other American Indian Studies classes.
 IS 492 and IS 494 combined may be taken for a maximum of 9 credits; must be taken from at least two different faculty if above 6 credits.
-Prerequisites: Upperclass standing and consent of instructor.
+Prerequisite: Upperclass standing and consent of instructor.
 Repeatable to 9.00 credits.
 F,S,SS.

 IS 494.
 Independent Study in American Indian Studies.
 1-3 Credits.

 Under the direction of American Indian Studies faculty, students will engage in independent research projects in American Indian Studies subjects.
 IS 492 and IS 494 combined may be taken for a maximum of 9 credits; must be taken from at least two different faculty if above 6 credits.
-Prerequisites: Upperclass standing and instructor permission.
+Prerequisite: Upperclass standing and instructor permission.
 Repeatable to 9.00 credits.
 F,S,SS.